I’m Ali Kerr, Nutritional Therapist and author of the Bulimia Help Method.

 - It doesn’t even have to be a severe diet – 2/3 of new eating disorder cases come from those who diet moderately (Patton, G. C., et al. 1999).

 - Dieting and starvation are believed to be a trigger which switches on the biology and changes in the brain associated with the development of eating disorders.
 (All Party Parliamentary Group on Body Image ”Reflections on Body Image”, 2012).

 This leads us to the simple conclusion that food restriction or dieting precedes the vast majority of eating disorders.
 Put simply, dieting causes bulimia!

 Key 2: Anyone can get bulimia irrespective of their mental state.

 If you restrict your food intake then you are susceptible to becoming bulimic.
 Even if the healthiest, happiest person on the planet restricted their food intake, they would make themselves susceptible to becoming bulimic.
-Keep in mind, this has nothing to do with upbringing, personality or emotional state.
-This isn’t conjecture, this is a scientifically proven fact.
+Keep in mind, this has nothing to do with upbringing, personality, or emotional state.
+This isn’t conjectured, this is a scientifically proven fact.

 If you are malnourished, you will binge, this will happen to anyone.
 This has nothing to do with who you are as a person.
 You are not weak, broken or faulty because you cannot stop bingeing on food.

 Key 3: Bingeing and then purging your food is a form of food restriction because it keeps you in a chronic malnourished (starvation) state.